On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

-Thus, adding the polynomial $P_{2k+2}$ with $k =\frac{D-2}{2},$ to those shown in expression (\ref{hyp-grado-par}) we achieve a representative polynomial in each of the $D/2$ connected components of $Hyp (D)$.
+Thus, by adding the polynomial $R_{2k+2}$ with $k =\frac{D-2}{2}$ to those shown in expression (\ref{hyp-grado-par}), we achieve a representative polynomial in each of the $D/2$ connected components of $Hyp (D)$.

-\begin{proof}[Proof of Theorem \ref{teo-pol-hiper-impares}] {\bf Case $i$)} In order to verify that the Hessian polynomial of $g_{2n+2}$ is negative outside the origin we shall prove it first for the straight lines having a slope greater than or equal to 1.
-To carry out this case we will prove that the restriction of the Hessian polynomial of $g_{2n+2}$ to the line $y=1$ is negative when $0 \leq x \leq 1$.
-Since the $x$-variable polynomial obtained consists only of monomials of even degree, the proof is also valid for $-1 \leq x\leq 0$, that is, for the straight lines having a negative slope of magnitude grater than or equal to $1$.
+\begin{proof}[Proof of Theorem \ref{teo-pol-hiper-impares}] {\bf Case $i$)} In order to verify that the Hessian polynomial of $g_{2n+2}$ is negative outside the origin, we shall prove it first for the straight lines having a slope greater than or equal to 1.
+To carry out this case, we will prove that the restriction of the Hessian polynomial of $g_{2n+2}$ to the line $y=1$ is negative when $0 \leq x \leq 1$.
+Since the $x$-variable polynomial obtained consists only of monomials of even degree, the proof is also valid for $-1 \leq x\leq 0$, that is, for the straight lines having a negative slope of magnitude greater than or equal to $1$.
 This proof will imply the other cases.
-The function, obtained as the restriction of the Hessian polynomial of $g_{2n+2}$ to the line $x=1$, limited to the interval $|y| \leq 1$ corresponds to the study of the Hessian polynomial of $g_{2n+2}$ on the rest of the straight lines.
+The function, obtained as the restriction of the Hessian polynomial of $g_{2n+2}$ to the line $x=1$, limited to the interval $|y| \leq 1,$ corresponds to the study of the Hessian polynomial of $g_{2n+2}$ on the rest of the straight lines.
 The symmetries of $g_{2n+2}$, like $g_{2n+2}(x,y) = - g_{2n+2}(y,x)$ imply symmetries of $\Hess g_{2n+2}$, like $(\Hess g_{2n+2})(x,y) = (\Hess g_{2n+2})(y,x)$.
 Because of this, if $(\Hess g_{2n+2})(x,y)<0$ for all $(x,y)$ in the straight line joining the points $(-1,1)$ and $(1,1)$ implies that $(\Hess g_{2n+2})(x,y)<0$ for all $(x,y)$ in the line that joins $(1,-1)$ with $(1,1)$.

-After some straightforward calculations we obtain
+After some straightforward calculations we obtain: